postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 ## Response size

-Hover over the response size to see the response size, broken down by body and headers.
-Note that these size calculations are approximate.
+Postman displays the approximate size of the reponse.
+Hover over the response size to see a breakdown by body and header sizes.

 ## Saving responses